• Overview

 In the afternoon 50 minutes by bus along the Nile to the small town of Esna.
 Embarkation on the Nile Cruise.
 Welcome on board.

-Start of sailing and overnight near the Nile island of El Hegz.
+Overnight on M/s King Tut or similar near the Nile island of El Hegz.
+(B/L/D)

 The sun awakens the spirits.
 Delicious breakfast on deck.
 The boat departs heading for Edfu.